Skip to main content

 Region: Gaborone, Francistown

-Grilled chicken dusted with peri-peri spice blend.
-Popular takeaway food in urban areas.
+Grilled chicken dusted with a peri-peri spice blend.
+A common takeaway order in the cities.

 Magwinya